Home » Computer Guides » How To Setup Your Windows Start Menu.

 The left hand panel is where you’ll find the power button to shut down your computer and also the Settings button (it’s the gear wheel).

-Settings icon and power button in Windows 10.
+Location of the power button and Settings icon in Windows 10.

 Windows 11 Start Menu.